Review: Death in the Family (Shana Merchant, #1) by Tessa Wegert

 That’s putting it nicely, which is unusual for me.

-So, to put it not so nicely, I think this particular genre is supposed to come across as classic, intense and pulpy serious.
+So, to put it not so lightly, I think this particular genre is supposed to come across as classic, intense and pulpy-serious.
 The private dick is a man of the streets and a man of law.
-He’s balancing his day-to-day life against the seedy underbelly he’s wrapped up in as he seeks justice and upholds the law by sometimes playing outside of its lines.
+He’s balancing his day-to-day life against the seedy underbelly he’s wrapped up in, as he seeks justice and upholds the law by sometimes playing outside of its lines.
 Ugh, so gritty and dark.

 But to me, it’s fucking goofy as hell.

-All I can think about it “Fast Talking High Trousers.”
+All I can think about is “Fast Talking High Trousers.”

 comb.io - Petergeist